Granville County, North Carolina

 34 FEMA Disasters

-Federal water-related disaster declarations for Granville County — well above the national average
+Federal water-related disaster declarations for Granville County — above the national average

 51.1″ Annual Rainfall